 Appropriate and carefully selected textbooks are seen as valuable resources for teachers and students.
-Depending on the grade and subject matter, SCCCS will use state-adopted textbooks as teacher resources for lesson preparation, and research tools for students to augment their lessons.
+Depending on the grade and subject matter, SCCCS II will use state-adopted textbooks as teacher resources for lesson preparation, and research tools for students to augment their lessons.
 It is important to note, however, that textbooks do not drive decisions about what is essential for students to learn.
 Rather, they are considered part of a toolkit and used as a resource, to deliver standards-based lessons.
 As a matter of course, books such as dictionaries, atlases, encyclopedias, and other reference material are also an integral part of the classroom.
 Assignments and projects arising out of the lesson themes will give students opportunities to develop competence in a range of information-retrieval skills by the time they complete seventh grade.
 Although the curriculum is very clearly outlined for the teacher at each grade level, there is tremendous freedom in how each teacher may choose to present that curriculum.
 While there are certain supplies that are common to all the grades, for example main lesson books, crayons, colored pencils, etc., the teacher has the freedom to choose additional materials such as textbooks that support their vision.
-While textbooks are not a primary part of the curriculum that is used, except in the case of a single copy for the main lesson teachers' reference, in the case of math, and world language instruction in 4th grade and higher, students do not work out of a textbook.
+While textbooks are not a primary part of the curriculum that is used, except in the case of a single copy for the main lesson teachers' reference, in the High School grades textbooks are more readily used.